Isha2590/brain-tumor-detection-ai/README.md

 The dataset contains labeled MRI images categorized into tumor and non-tumor classes.

+> Note: The dataset is not included in this repository due to size and licensing considerations.
+Please download it directly from Kaggle.

 ## Disclaimer
 This project is for educational purposes only and is not intended for medical or clinical use.